Lora enjoys sharing what she has learned through her varied life and work experiences!

-The Unicorn Tapestries are a collection of seven tapestries that were made over 500 years ago around the early 1500's.
+The Unicorn Tapestries are a collection of seven tapestries that were made over 500 years ago around the early 1500s.
 The seven works of art now are displayed in New York City at The Cloisters.
 They are made of silk, wool, and metallic threads.
 The fifth tapestry has not fared as well as the others.
 It is in two pieces.
-The order of the tapestries are:
+The order of the tapestries is:

 The backs were removed in 1998 for cleaning and restoration.
 It was discovered that the back fibers were in brilliant condition.
 Meticulous digital photographs were taken of both sides.
 The data was archived.

 The Stirling Castle in Scotland houses reproductions of the series.
 They are hung in the Royal Palace in the Queen’s Inner Hall.
 The Castle did film some of the artists' weaving, and you can view it below.